Residential Architecture Design: Considerations & Benefits!

 What are the elements of residential architecture?

-A home’s style is often accentuated by structural and architectural elements such as arches, columns, dormers, moldings, roofs, and windows.
+Structural and architectural elements such as arches, columns, dormers, moldings, roofs, and windows often accentuate a home’s style.

 What is the design process of residential architecture?